arturogascon/bellotero-react-redux/README.md

 _Project that I made to practice my react and redux skills_

-## You can run this awesome project by running:
+## You can run this awesome project by installin dependencies and running the dev server:

 ```
-npm start
+npm i && npm start
 ```

 ## Use the next command to crete a production build: